 - LDS may provide via NEF exposure Aerial congestion information API and UAV information to USS to support USS in flight authorization

-- LDS is not required to know the serving USS, and the serving USS is not required to know the serving LDS function, i.e. no information about the serving USS is provided to the LDS, and the LDS is not required to discover the serving USS.
+- LDS is assumed to communicate with USS via UAS NF/NEF, and as such LDS is not required to know the serving USS, and the serving USS is not required to know the serving LDS function, i.e. no information about the serving USS is provided to the LDS, and the LDS is not required to discover the serving USS.
 The UAV communicates with LDS providing the current CAA-Level UAV ID, and the LDS uses the CAA-Level UAV ID to discover the serving UAS NF and provide the information together with the CAA-level UAV ID.
 The UAS NF can then forward such information to the USS(s) serving the UAV associated to the CAA-Level UAV ID received from the LDS.

 - for any asynchronous request from USS to the LDS, it is assumed that the LDS serving a UAV ID registers itself with the serving UAS NF for the UAV ID using the CAA-Level UAV ID to indicate which UAV UE it is serving